Packet Capture (PCAP)

 PCAP Rules

-The rules based on which the traffic will be filtered.
+The rules are based on which the traffic will be filtered.
 Select the required rule:

 • Source IPv4: The source IPv4 address and IP mask or a wildcard with an IP mask.